The idea of a “personal brand” gets a bad rap these days, but it’s an essential part of building an online presence. Here’s how to do it right.

 Now, turn your focus back to the sites you can update.
 Review your personal websites and profiles, and decide how you’ll change each to reflect your brand.

 Not every site will need the same amount of work.
 For example, on LinkedIn, you might only update the “About” section.
-But on Instagram, you might decide to delete your old pictures and start fresh with images that reflect your brand.
-Keep in mind that even sites you use for personal purposes might need updating—if someone can find it in an online search, it should reflect your brand.
+But on Instagram, you might decide to delete all your old pictures and start fresh with images that reflect your brand.
+Keep in mind that even sites you use for personal purposes might need updating—if someone can find it in an online search, it should be linked to your brand.

 What you change and how much you change it is entirely up to you.
 However, your goal is to have everything about you online reflect your personal brand as clearly as possible.
 If you have multiple websites or social media pages, this project probably won’t get done in an afternoon.
 Take your time, and break it down into manageable steps.